Our Luminaries and Honorary Professors of Emily Carr University

 Bill was active in design education throughout his career, notably as a visiting professor in interaction design at the Royal College of Art in London and a consulting associate professor in the design program at Stanford University.
 He was most interested in what people want, who they are and how they interact with other people, things and places.
 His book, Designing Interactions, is available from the MIT Press and was named one of the 10 best innovation and design books of 2006 by BusinessWeek.

-Bill was an Honourary Professor in the Faculty of Design + Dynamic Media at Emily Carr.
+Bill was an Honorary Professor in the Ian Gillespie Faculty of Design + Dynamic Media at Emily Carr.